CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 	| ``mkdir <username>``

 Now the user can go to the fresh new directory using the *"cd"* command.
 The creation of the personal directory on a partition is a one-time operation.
-Each user should work in his personal directory. |br|
+Each user should work in his own personal directory. |br|
 If the user needs to come back to personal home, the *"cd"* command must be followed by nothing:

 	| ``cd``